karthequian/Kubernetes/03_02 Running your first helloworld/Readme.md

 This command runs a deployment called "hw", pulling from the image karthequian/helloworld, and exposes port 80 of the container to the pod.

-Running this command will give you this output, stating that the deployment "hw" was created
+Running this command will give you this output, stating that the deployment "hw" was created.

 ```
 MacbookHome:~ karthik$ kubectl run hw --image=karthequian/helloworld --port=80
 deployment "hw" created
 ```

-We can run the command `kubectl get all` to see all our resources running as shown in the output below.
+We can run the command `kubectl get all` to see all our resources running, as shown in the output below.

 ```
 MacbookHome:~ karthik$ kubectl get all